-Data are scarce for estimating the abundance and biomass of Arctic fishes.
-Since the 1950s, several exploratory surveys have been conducted in the Chukchi and Beaufort Seas.
-Some of these surveys were deemed insufficiently quantitative for inclusion in the analysis for the Arctic FMP, but data were available for three surveys that all used identical fishing gear.
-In 1976, a bottom-trawl survey of the southeastern Chukchi Sea was conducted by the Northwest and Alaska Fisheries Center (Wolotira et al. 1977; Figure 3-1).
+Data were available for two surveys that used identical fishing gear and provided estimates of catch-per-unit-effort (CPUE) in biomass/area.
 In 1990 and 1991, a multidisciplinary study of the northeastern Chukchi Sea was conducted by the School of Fisheries and Ocean Sciences of the University of Alaska Fairbanks (Barber et al. 1994) that included a comprehensive bottom-trawl survey (Barber et al. 1997; Figure 3-1).
-In August 2008, the AFSC conducted a detailed survey of the western part of the Beaufort Sea using bottom trawls, hydroacoustics, and other gears (L. Logerwell, AFSC, pers. comm., Figure 3-1.).
-For bottom trawling, these three studies all used a NMFS standard 83-112 survey otter trawl with a 25.2 m head rope and a 34.1 m footrope (the same gear used in other AFSC surveys in Alaskan waters).
-The 1990-1991 Chukchi and the 2008 Beaufort surveys employed electronic net mensuration gear to obtain data on actual net width.
-The acoustic data from the 2008 Beaufort survey were not included in this analysis, but it should be noted that substantial amounts of pelagic biomass were observed in the Beaufort and these data will be available in the future.
+In August 2008, the Alaska Fisheries Science Center (AFSC) conducted a detailed survey of the western part of the Beaufort Sea using bottom trawls, hydroacoustics, and other gears (L. Logerwell, AFSC, personal communication, August 2008).
+For bottom trawling, these two studies all used a NMFS standard 83-112 survey otter trawl with a 25.2 m head rope and a 34.1 m footrope (the same gear used in other AFSC surveys in Alaskan waters).
+They also employed electronic net mensuration gear to obtain data on actual net width.
+The acoustic data from the 2008 Beaufort survey were not included in this analysis, but it should be noted that substantial amounts of pelagic biomass were observed in the Beaufort, and these data will be available in the future.
+The Chukchi and Beaufort Seas are very different oceanographically as well as biologically, so the two areas were treated separately for this analysis.